giaaaacomo/APi-reg/README.md

 13. [TurboReg](https://bigwww.epfl.ch/thevenaz/turboreg/)
     >~~*results:*~~
     >~~*elapsed time:*~~
-    Used MultiStackReg instead, that is an advanced version of this.
+    Used MultiStackReg instead, that turned out to be an advanced version of this.

 15. [MultiStackReg](https://github.com/miura/MultiStackRegistration)
     >*results:* failure